The Limits of Social Cognition: Production Functions and Reasoning in Strategic Interactions

 Abstract

 Classical game theory assumes that players reason their way to Nash Equilibrium.
-This assumption has been challenged by behavioral approaches, which recognize that individuals face cognitive constraints, limiting their ability to achieve equilibria.
-Here, we introduce a new measure of a game-complexity, which decomposes each interaction into social and non-social arithmetic cognitive demands.
-Inspired by the economic concept of production functions, we develop a psychophysical approach that models sophistication as the product of subjects’ capacities on each of these dimensions.
-In two independent studies, we show that social and arithmetic demands are contextual factors for sophistication that behave lawfully with psychophysical regularity, and that subjects trade-off these capacities as game-complexity varies.
-Our results are a hybrid, applying concepts from psychophysics and individual decision-making into strategic social reasoning.
-These findings present a new approach to behavioral game theory, and provide a framework for future neuroimaging and computational psychiatric studies.
+This assumption has been challenged by behavioral data showing that humans often employ other strategies.
+Here, we seek to explain this deviation from classical theory by introducing a new psychological measure of game-complexity, which decomposes each interaction into social and non-social arithmetic cognitive demands.
+Inspired by the economic concept of production functions, we develop a psychophysical approach that models strategic sophistication as the product of subjects’ capabilities on each of these dimensions.
+In two independent studies, we show that social and arithmetic demands are contextual factors for sophistication that behave lawfully with psychophysical regularity, and that subjects trade-off these capabilities as game-complexity varies.
+Our results are a hybrid, applying concepts from individual decision-making and psychophysics into strategic social reasoning.
+Our findings provide a framework for future neuroimaging and computational psychiatric studies.

 Article activity feed